Protecting your baby from whooping cough

 The immunity you get from the vaccine passes onto your baby through the placenta.
-That’s why we recommend women have the vaccine in each and every pregnancy.
+That’s why we recommend you have the vaccine in each and every pregnancy.

 The vaccine is highly effective and evidence tells us it's safe for you and your baby when given in pregnancy.
-It also protects against polio, diphtheria and tetanus.
+The vaccine also boosts your protection against polio, diphtheria and tetanus.

 Whooping cough vaccination in pregnancy on NHS website

 Where to get the vaccine